Generic Name: acetaminophen (oral) (a SEET a MIN oh fen)

 if your symptoms get worse, or if you have any new symptoms.

-Tylenol can cause unusual results with certain lab tests for glucose (sugar) in the urine.
-Tell any doctor who treats you that you are using actaminophen.
+This medication can cause unusual results with certain lab tests for glucose (sugar) in the urine.
+Tell any doctor who treats you that you are using Tylenol.

 What happens if I miss a dose?